Elliefye/MokSi/README.md

 # MokSi
+Java console application for schools to access information from a PostgreSQL database.
-Java console application, developed by Elina and Pauliaus during the 2019-2020 fall semester for Database Management course in Vilnius University.
+Developed by Elina and Paulius during the 2019 fall semester for Database Management course in Vilnius University.